little-world/rust-course/src/09-advanced-collections.md

 ---

-### Pattern 2: Ring Buffer for Real-Time Data
+### Example: Ring Buffer for Real-Time Data

-**Problem**: Implement a fixed-size circular buffer that overwrites oldest data when full, commonly used for sensor data, logging, and audio processing.
+A fixed-size circular buffer that overwrites oldest data when full, commonly used for sensor data, logging, and audio processing.

-**Solution**:

 ```rust
 use std::collections::VecDeque;